straw-hat-team/github-actions-workflows/nodejs/asdf/README.md

 ### Get Started

 1. Make sure `actions/checkout` action is used before this action.
-2. Add the action to your job in your workflow, here is a final example:
+2. Add this action to your job in your workflow, here is an example:

 ```yml
 #...